Freedom Lane: A Trip Down Memory Block A

 “Just leave,” Helen said, sitting on her cot and turning around.
 “I don’t need to be lectured by a man that drowns stoolies for a living.”

 “You ungrateful little shit,” her father said.
-“You and dat kid of yours are living the good life off my money.
+“You and your kid are living the good life off my money.
 You got no right questioning how I make it.
 You’re lucky you’re behind these bars right now.”
-He turned and left as Helen silently sobbed.
+He turned and left as Helen stared at the wall.